This information will help you prepare for your positron emission tomography (PET) scan with FDG tracer at Memorial Sloan Kettering (MSK).

-When we are ready to do your scan, a technologist will bring you to the scanning room and will position you on the scanning table.
-It may feel cool in the room but blankets are available to keep you warm.
+When we are ready to do your scan, your technologist will bring you to the scanning room and will position you on the scanning table.
+The PET machine looks like a large doughnut, with a hole in the middle.
+This is the scanning ring.

 After Your PET Scan